consoledotdev/home/content/qa/keydb-john-sully.md

 As long as I can remember, I've always been playing around with computers.
 At high school I got more serious, and learned C and a little bit of C++.

-I took a different track from what I think most people take because I went right to Assembly, which I don't think is normal.
+I took a different track than I think most people take because I went right to Assembly, which I don't think is normal.
 I was fascinated with these old, 1970s 8-bit machines.
 It was simple because there was nothing in the way - it was just bytes and the raw hardware.
 I was programming emulators and making lights blink and stuff like that.
+I enjoyed this so much I went back and [ported KeyDB to a real 1970s 8-bit computer](https://github.com/JohnSully/KeyDB_Z80).

 For as long as I can remember, I've always been fascinated with coding.
 Once you're in Assembly, going to C is fairly natural.
 That was my progression.
 I